llastflowers/data-structures-and-algorithms/README.md

 - I need to loop through the array to look for an element that is equal to the search key
 - If the element is found, I need to return the index of the element
 - If the element is not found, I need to return -1

+# 3. Linked List Insertion
+Write methods for the Linked List class:
+- .append(value)
+- .insertBefore(value, newVal)
+- .insertAfter(value, newVal)

+## Challenge
+Write methods for the Linked List class:
+- .append(value)
+- .insertBefore(value, newVal)
+- .insertAfter(value, newVal)

+## Approach & Efficiency

+## Solution ("Whiteboarding")
+- I need to loop through the nodes until the end and then add a new node with the given value
+- I need to loop through the nodes until I find the given value and then insert a new node with the given new value right before it
+- I need to loop through the nodes until I find the given value and then insert a new node with the given new value right after it